Hunger

 Development

-Most of our development works in different countries build upon an Area Development Programme model (ADP).
+Most of our development works in different countries build upon an Area Programme model (AP).
 We work with local communities and stakeholders to identify their needs and layout a community development framework.
 The long term goal is to empower the community, including sponsored children and their families, to become self-reliant.

-Many ADPs will include livelihood and nutrition programmes.
+Many APs will include livelihood and nutrition programmes.
 World Vision supports large-scale actions to prevent malnutrition at the community level in food insecure countries.
 This encompasses agricultural production and marketing, mother and child health and nutrition, disaster early warning, and infrastructural improvements.
 World Vision fosters vibrant community-based activities that develop local capacity to address food insecurity, build resilience against future shocks, and provide for a clearly articulated sustainability plan so that community residents have greater access to nutritious food.
 In some countries, World Vision works closely with governments as well, calling on leaders to prioritise the prevention of hunger and to convert rhetoric about hunger into concrete action.

 More project examples include: